-Adult Sunday School - New for the 2017-18 continues for the 2018- 2019.
+Adult Sunday School - New for the 2017-18 continues for the 2018- 2019 session.
 Once again the adult class is lead by Pastor Dave Shank (Pastor Carolyn's husband) All adults are welcome to join a discussion group from 9:45 am-10:45 am on Sundays in the Parish Hall.
 (Regular Worship Schedule).
-The class also meets 9:15 am - 9:45 am during our (Summer Schedule)!
-As this is a year round class.
+The class also meets at 9:15 am during our (Summer Schedule)!
+This is a year round class.

 The group studied Dietrich Bonhoeffer's book, "Life Together".
 Then started a new book.
 Richard Foster's "Celebration of Discipline" during the 2017-2018 school year.
 Currently for the 2018-2019 school year the group is engaged in discussing several short study topics.
 The plan for this year during our summer schedule is to study "A New Kind of Christian" a book by Brian McLauren.

 The book is a fictional conversation between a Pastor's daughter and her science teacher and explores some of the topics the Church of today is facing in the modern error.
 Christianity as more of a daily interaction with God and this interaction being more important than doctrine correctness.

 The group will be meeting this summer outside on the parsonage patio.